Lawrence Joseph Jansen

 1961-1973: Coaching career

 After San Francisco let Jansen go after 1971, he was offered a job right away by the Chicago Cubs and held the pitching coach role there by his former manager with the Giants, Leo Durocher.
-He held the job for two years, in 1972 and 1973.
-He then retired, having over 20 years in the pension system to support his family.
+He held the job for two years, in 1972 and 1973, when Durocher left halfway through the season.
+He retired at the end of the year, having over 20 years in the pension system to support his family.

 Jansen was 122-89 in the major leagues with a 3.58 ERA (112 ERA+), walking only 410 in 1,765 2/3 innings pitched.
 He was 122-69 in the minors with a 2.77 ERA and 369 walks in 1,616 innings.